-A combination of academic study and field missionary experience conducted in selected settings under approved supervision, in cooperation with the North American Mission Board of the Southern Baptist Convention and/or Baptist State Conventions and local churches.
+A combination of academic study and field missionary experience conducted in selected settings under approved supervision, in cooperation with the North American Mission Board or the International Misson Board of the Southern Baptist Convention and/or Baptist State Conventions and local churches.
 Open to middlers, seniors and graduate students.
-8 semester hrs.
+6 semester hrs.